icesun963/rtl88x2eu-apfpv/docs/new_feature_usage.md

 - Run the `tx_stat` or `sta_tx_stat` commands immediately after forcing a rate to capture retries that occurred under the fixed mask.
+- "Fallback" controls whether the firmware may walk its retry table and drop to lower data rates after the initial attempt at the forced rate fails.
+Leaving fallback enabled gives the hardware room to recover from momentary fades or interference without dropping the link;
+  disabling fallback means every retry uses exactly the rate you forced.
+- Fallback stays disabled unless you explicitly write `1` as the second argument.
+Keep it disabled if you are experimenting with pure fixed rates, but enable it when you want retries to walk down the firmware's rate table automatically.
+- The default `pub` flush keeps USB transports running so even tight masks remain stable.
+If you need the legacy "drop everything" flush, add the `cancel` token to explicitly tear down the bulk-out pipes.
 - If you revert to RA (`rate_ctl` set to `0xff`), the firmware resumes managing link-speed selection and the manual telemetry requests will still work whenever you need them.